-The Pharmacological Chemistry major provides a strong background in chemistry and includes most courses required by California pharmacy schools.
+The pharmacological chemistry major provides a strong background in chemistry and includes most courses required by California pharmacy schools.
 The major is intended primarily to prepare students for pharmacy school (Pharm.D.).
 Students fulfilling their elective requirements with appropriate courses would be prepared for graduate school to obtain a Ph.D. in pharmacology, biochemistry, or other areas of science.
 Degree recipients would also be prepared for most jobs in the biotechnology and chemical industries.

-Pharmacological chemistry students are strongly encouraged to complete a full year of general chemistry and a full year of lowerdivision biology.
+Pharmacological chemistry students are strongly encouraged to complete a full year of general chemistry and a full year of lower-division biology.
 As with some medical programs, some pharmacy programs may require a full year of these courses and may not accept tests such as the Advanced Placement exam to satisfy these requirements.

-- 1 Biology (BILD 1, 2 and 3, and either BICD 101, 111, 131, or BIPN 105 or BIMM 121).
+- Biology (BILD 1, 2 and 3, and either BICD 101, 111, 131, or BIPN 105 or BIMM 121).
 Alternatively, a year of biology with laboratory at a community college may be petitioned. - 2.
 General chemistry including laboratory (Chem.
-6A-C or 6AH-CH , and Chem.
-6BL, or equivalent). - 3.
-Calculus-based physics including laboratory.
+6A-C or 6AH-CH, and Chem.
+7L, or equivalent). - Calculus-based physics including laboratory.
 (Phys.
 2A-B and 2D or equivalent, and either 2BL, 2CL, or 2DL.
 Phys.
 2CL is recommended and is usually the course required by pharmacy schools.
 It is accessible without Phys.
 2C). - 4.
 Calculus (Math.
 20A-D, or equivalent). - 5.
 Economics (Econ.
 1 or 3 or equivalent). - 6.
 Pharmacology seminar (Chem.
 92).

 Most California pharmacy schools require a course in public speaking for admission to the school.
-Students planning to apply to these programs should take Introduction to Speech, Theatre THGE 25, or an appropriate course at a community college.
+Students planning to apply to these programs should take Public Speaking, TDGE 25, or an appropriate course at a community college.

 - 1. Two quarters of physical chemistry (Chem.
 126-127 recommended; 131-133 acceptable). - 2.
 Three quarters of organic chemistry (Chem.
-140A-C or 141A-C). - 3.
+140A-C). - 3.
 Three quarters of biochemistry (Chem.
+114A-B-C).

-114A-B-C). - Four laboratory courses (Chem.
-100A, 143AH or 143A, 143B and either 112A, 112B or 143C). - 5.
+- Four laboratory courses (Chem.
+100A, 143AH or 143A, 143B and either 108, 109, or 143C). - 5.
 One quarter of pharmacology and toxicology (Chem.
-118). - One chemistry elective course chosen from among all the upper-division and graduate courses offered by the Department of Chemistry and Biochemistry (except nonletter graded courses).
+118). - One chemistry elective course chosen from among all the upper-division and graduate courses offered by the Department of Chemistry and Biochemistry (except non-letter graded courses).

 If ACS certification is desired, Chem.
 120A, plus two additional laboratory courses (Chem.
 105A and a lab chosen from Chem.
-100B-BL, 105B, 123, or 143C/112A/112B, if not already taken), are required.
-Any of these courses would satisfy #6. above.
+100B-BL, 105B, 123, or 143C/108/109, if not already taken), are required.
+Any of these courses would satisfy number 6 above.